f4exb/sdrdaemon/README.md

 <h1>Introduction</h1>

-**sdrdaemonfec** is a basic software-defined radio receiver that just sends the I/Q samples over the network via UDP.
+**sdrdaemonrx** is a basic software-defined radio receiver that just sends the I/Q samples over the network via UDP.
 It was developed on the base of NGSoftFM (also found in this Github repo: https://github.com/f4exb/ngsoftfm) and shares a lot of the code for the interface with the SDR hardware devices.

 It conveys meta data in the data flow so that the receiving application is informed about parameters essential to render correctly the data coming next such as the sample rate, the number of bytes used for the samples, the number of effective sample bits, the center frequency...
 (See the "Data format" chapter for detals).